 What you may not know is that as the Executor, you’re also financially and legally responsible for the estate.
 That means that if anyone has a problem with the way you’ve handled the estate funds and assets, you could be sued.

-So just what is Executor Insurance?
-It’s the protection between you, the Executor, and the risks that come with the role.
+So just what is Executor Liability Insurance?
+It’s the protection between you and the risks that come with your role.

 How does Executor Insurance work?